 For our Caribbean Banking CGU, we calculated FVLCD using a discounted cash flow method that projects future cash flows over a 5-year period.
 We also considered reasonably possible alternative scenarios, including market comparable transactions, which yielded valuations ranging from a material surplus to an immaterial deficit.
 Cash flows are based on management forecasts, adjusted to approximate the considerations of a prospective third-party buyer.
 Cash flows beyond the initial 5-year period are assumed to increase at a constant rate using a nominal long-term growth rate.
 Future cash flows, terminal growth rates, and discount rates are based on the same factors noted above.
 This fair value measurement is categorized as level 3 in the fair value hierarchy as certain significant inputs are not observable.
-We use significant judgment to determine inputs to the discounted cash flows beyond the forecast period.
+We use significant judgment to determine inputs to the discounted cash flow model which are most sensitive to changes in future cash flows, discount rates and terminal growth rates applied to cash flows beyond the forecast period.
 The sensitivity of the FVLCD to key inputs and assumptions was tested by recalculating the recoverable amount using reasonably possible change to those parameters.